CREATING FUTURES FREE OF LEAD POISONING

 Yes.
 While the intent is to avoid the need for temporary relocation at all costs, there may be unique situations where this is necessary, in which Starting Point will offer support for relocation costs.

-What type of professional development will be offered to providers participating in this program?
+What type of professional development is offered to early education providers participating in this program?

 Providers will have access to training through organizations such as the Ohio Child Care Resource & Referral Association (OCCRA) that will increase their ability to identify lead hazards, understand mitigation, list support and resources available, identify impact on child learning development, and know what to share with parents.
 Throughout the pilot period, Starting Point will explore and add professional development opportunities to the program as they are identified.

-Will the Lead Risk Assessment be conducted during Child Care business hours?
+Are Lead Risk Assessments conducted during business hours?

 Scheduling for lead risk assessments will be on a case-by-case basis that will depend on the availability of staff and lead risk assessors.
 It is possible that lead assessments will be completed during operating hours.
 It is safe and within the Ohio Department of Job and Family Service (ODJFS) compliance to perform assessments and inspections during child care operating hours.
 Lead risk assessments are mostly visual and may include paint sampling in which an assessor collects paint chips and/or dust samples to be sent to a lead testing lab.